dpwolfe/otucha/README.md

 #### What you'll see

-A perspective view of a cube with copper material properties and three lights in positions that produce specular highlights.
+A perspective view of a cube with copper material properties and three lights in positions selected in order to produce specular highlights.

 [Image of Copper Cube](https://onedrive.live.com/embed?cid=EB3994E07F023E78&resid=EB3994E07F023E78%2142597&authkey=AAuP3j8_a2lGV1A)